Cholesterol and lifestyle

 References

-American Diabetes Association.
-10. Cardiovascular disease and risk management: standards of medical care in diabetes-2022.
+American Diabetes Association Professional Practice Committee.
+10. Cardiovascular disease and risk management: standards of care in diabetes-2024.
 Diabetes Care.
-2022; 45(Suppl 1):S144-S174.
-PMID: 34964815
+2024;47(Suppl 1):S179-S218.
+PMID: 38078592

-Eckel RH, Jakicic JM, Ard JD, et al. 2013 AHA/ACC Guideline on lifestyle management to reduce cardiovascular risk: a report of the American College of Cardiology/American Heart Association Task Force on practice guidelines.
+Eckel RH, Jakicic JM, Ard JD, et al. 2013 AHA/ACC Guideline on lifestyle management to reduce cardiovascular risk: A report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines.
 J Am Coll Cardiol.
 2014;63(25 Pt B):2960-2984.
 PMID: 24239922

 Grundy SM, Stone NJ, Bailey AL, et al. 2018 AHA/ACC/AACVPR/AAPA/ABC/ACPM/ADA/AGS/APhA/ASPC/NLA/PCNA Guideline on the management of blood cholesterol: a report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
 J Am Coll Cardiol.
 2019;73(24):e285-e350.
 PMID: 30423393

-Hensrud DD, Heimburger DC, eds.
-Nutrition's interface with health and disease.
-In: Goldman L, Schafer AI, eds.
+Hensrud DD.
+Diet and nutrition.
+In: Goldman L, Cooney KA, eds.
 Goldman-Cecil Medicine.
-26th ed.
-Philadelphia, PA: Elsevier; 2020:chap 202.
+27th ed.
+Philadelphia, PA: Elsevier; 2024:chap 13.

 Mozaffarian D. Nutrition and cardiovascular and metabolic diseases.
 In: Libby P, Bonow RO, Mann DL, Tomaselli GF, Bhatt DL, Solomon SD, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 12th ed.
 Philadelphia, PA: Elsevier; 2022:chap 29.